kmittal46/my-wf-repo/README.md

 This will use Conda to install dependencies (fastp, skesa, seqkit), and run the workflow with mini test FASTQ files

 Generate:
+- flowchart.png: Workflow DAG (flowchart)
--flowchart.png: Workflow DAG (flowchart), -report.html: Execution summary and resources, -timeline.html: Timeline of each step
+- report.html: Execution summary and resources
+- timeline.html: Timeline of each step

 Output Files: All result files are organized into:
 - `results/fastp/` → trimmed reads